scaffold-eth/scaffold-eth-2/README.md

 yarn install
 ```

-2. Start your frontend on the first terminal
+2. Start your NextJS app on the first terminal

 ```
 yarn start